Vaiea United FC

-Vaiea United FC is a Niue soccer club from Vaiea that currently competes in the Niue Soccer Tournament, the top tier competition on the island.
+Vaiea United FC is a Niue football club from Vaiea that currently competes in the Niue Soccer Tournament, the top tier competition on the island.
 The club plays its home matches at the Vaiea Ground.
-With five league championships, it is Niue's most successful soccer club.
+With five league championships, it is Niue's most successful football club.

 History

 After a long hiatus, the Niue Soccer Tournament was resurrected in 2021 under the newly formed Niue Football Association.
 Vaiea earned the championship that season.